Luminiscental/area-converter/README.md

 ## usage

-Once built as `area-converter` the executable can be used without any parameters; any input is asked for at runtime.
+Once installed as `area-converter`, the executable can be used without any parameters; any input is asked for at runtime.
 For example:

 ```